-All parents have a formal opportunity to liaise with their child's class teacher during our Parent/Teacher Consultation days.
+All parents have a formal opportunity to liaise with their child's class teacher twice a year during our Parent/Teacher Consultation days.
 In addition, all parents receive a written report identifying how their child is progressing in all areas of the curriculum.